cvarier/2D-Elliptic-Mesh-Generator/README.md

 To run the pre-built jar file of this project, ensure you have Java version >= 1.8 installed and execute the following on the command line:
 `java -jar 2DEllipticMeshGenerator.jar`.
 From here, simply follow the prompts to start the generation of a mesh.
 As the solver runs, you will see a new grid frame popup for every few iterations completed.
 This allows you to see the progress of the mesh solution as it converges in real time.

+## Building the Source From Scratch
+If you'd like to contribute to the development of this project, you may want to build the source files from scratch and test your modifications.
+I've structured this project using Maven to help simplify the build process and manage dependencies more easily.
+To build the project, follow these steps:

+1. Ensure you have the latest version of Maven installed (https://maven.apache.org/download.cgi).
+2. Once you're done editing the source files, within the root directory of the repo, run `mvn package`.
+3. If the build completes successfuly, then you will find an updated executable JAR with the following path: `target/2DEllipticMeshGenerator-1.0-SNAPSHOT-jar-with-dependencies`.
+To run your changes, execute `java -jar target/2DEllipticMeshGenerator-1.0-SNAPSHOT-jar-with-dependencies`.

 ## Screenshots
 Here are some examples of meshes generated with the program (<b><i>initial</i></b> in <b>blue</b> and <b><i>final</i></b> in <b>green</b>):